betoule/cosmologix/doc/paper.md

 evolution of energy density in the universe (module `cosmologix.densities`) and use them to provide efficient computation of derived quantities such as cosmological distances (module `cosmologix.distances`).
-The goal of this section is to specifically document the core of the implementation.
-We adopt commonly used notations and the code itself follow the same notations, spelling-out greek letters, whenever possible.

-# Numerical results
-\label{sec:numerical_results}
+The details of the computation are available from the documentation, here we

 ## Accuracy